-5. The agency's contact person who can answer questions about the rulemaking:
+4. The agency's contact person who can answer questions about the rulemaking:

-Name: Nicole Fries Address: AHCCCS
+Name: Nicole Fries

-Office of Administrative Legal Services
+Address: AHCCCS Office of Administrative Legal Services

-801 E. Jefferson, Mail Drop 6200
+801 E. Jefferson

 Phoenix, AZ 85034

-Telephone: (602) 417-4232 Fax: (602) 253-9115
+Telephone: (602) 417-4232

+Fax: (602) 253-9115

 E-mail: AHCCCSRules@azahcccs.gov

-Web site: www.azahcccs.gov
+Website: www.azahcccs.gov

-6. An agency's justification and reason why a rule should be made, amended, repealed or renumbered, to include an explanation about the rulemaking:
+5. An agency's justification and reason why a rule should be made, amended, repealed or renumbered, to include an explanation about the rulemaking:

-A.R.S. § 36-2901.08 authorizes the Administration to establish, administer and collect an assessment on hospital revenues, discharges or bed days for funding a portion of the nonfederal share of the costs incurred beginning January 1, 2014, associated with eligible persons added to the program by A.R.S. §§ 36-2901.01 and 36-2901.07.
+A.R.S. § 36-2901.08 authorizes the Administration to establish, administer and collect an assessment on hospital revenues, discharges, or bed days for funding a portion of the non-federal share of the costs incurred beginning January 1, 2014, associated with eligible persons added to the program by A.R.S. §§ 36-2901.01 and 36-2901.07.

-This rulemaking will amend rates paid by hospitals under the Hospital Assessment authorized by A.R.S. § 36-2901.08 for the federal fiscal year (FFY) 2022, beginning October 1, 2021 and running till September 30, 2022.
+This rulemaking will amend rates paid by hospitals under the Hospital Assessment authorized by A.R.S. § 36-2901.08 for the federal fiscal year (FFY) 2023, beginning October 1, 2022, and running through September 30, 2023.
 This assessment funds the cost of covered services to certain eligibility groups identified in the statute.
 As with prior rulemakings implementing the hospital assessment, it is the Administration's objective to assess only as much as is necessary to meet the estimated costs associated with the projected populations referenced in the statute.
 As such, it is necessary for the Administration to adjust the assessment from time to time as the Administration updates its estimate of the number of eligible persons and projected cost associated with coverage for those persons.

-The amendments proposed by the Administration use more recent data to update the figures of the assessment for the period beginning October 1, 2021.
-Currently, the model uses data from the 2018 Medicare Cost Reports and 2018 Uniform Accounting Reports.
-The proposed rule will update these to the 2019 Medicare Cost Reports and 2019 Uniform Accounting Reports to reflect more timely information.
+The amendments proposed by the Administration use more recent data to update the figures of the assessment for the period beginning October 1, 2022.
+Currently, the model uses data from the 2019 Medicare Cost Reports and 2019 Uniform Accounting Reports.
+The proposed rule will continue to use the 2019 Medicare Cost Reports and 2019 Uniform Accounting Reports, due to volatility of data during the COVID-19 public health emergency.

-The amount of the assessment determined by the model will remain the same, approximately \$534 million, but the assessed amount for each category will decrease slightly to account for the updated number of discharges and outpatient net patient revenues.
-Additional date changes have been made to include hospitals in the assessment that opened FFY.
+The amount of the assessment determined by the model will increase to \$588 million.
+Additional date changes have been made to include hospitals in the assessment that opened during FFY 2022.

-7. A reference to any study relevant to the rule that the agency reviewed and either relied on or did not rely on in its evaluation of or justification for the rule, where the public may obtain or review each study, all data underlying each study, and any analysis of each study and other supporting material:

-No studies were conducted relevant to the rule.
+6. A reference to any study relevant to the rule that the agency reviewed and proposes either to rely on or not to rely on in its evaluation of or justification for the rule, where the public may obtain or review each study, all data underlying each study, and any analysis of each study and other supporting material: No studies were conducted relevant to the rule.

-8. A showing of good cause why the rulemaking is necessary to promote a statewide interest if the rulemaking will diminish a previous grant of authority of a political subdivision of this state:
+7. A showing of good cause why the rulemaking is necessary to promote a statewide interest if the rulemaking will diminish a previous grant of authority of a political subdivision of this state:

-Not applicable
+Not applicable.

-9. A preliminary summary of the economic, small business, and consumer impact:
+8. The preliminary summary of the economic, small business, and consumer impact:

-The monies collected from the assessment currently in rule reflects the amount needed in SFY 2021 (October 1, 2021 - September 30, 2022) to cover the estimated cost of care, approximately \$534 million.
-The rulemaking keeps the total amount to be assessed the same as the previous iteration of the rulemaking.
-This is because the estimated need of approximately \$534 million remains the same for SFY 2022.
-The data used to calculate these amounts are updated in the rulemaking from 2019 reports to 2020 reports, to reflect more recent data.
-The Administration does not intend to use 2020 or 2021 data to calculate the hospital assessment for SFY 2022 or going forward, due to the impact of the COVID-19 Public Health Emergency on the data.
+The monies collected from the assessment currently in rule reflects the amount needed in FFY 2022 (October 1, 2021 - September 30, 2022) to cover the estimated cost of care, approximately \$534 million.
+The estimated need is increasing to approximately \$588 million for FFY 2023.
+The 2019 report data used to calculate these amounts are maintained in the rulemaking.
+The Administration does not intend to use 2020 or 2021 data to calculate the hospital assessment for FFY 2023 or going forward, due to the impact of the COVID-19 Public Health Emergency on the data.
+When available, the administration will also evaluate whether 2022 reports are appropriate to use in calculating the hospital assessment in later years.